 Katherine Conaway is a freelance writer, consultant, and producer.
 She’s been a digital nomad since June 2014, working remotely while traveling full-time.
 She has visited more than 45 countries so far, across Europe, Africa, Asia, and the Americas and is passionate about art, culture, and stories.

 Clients have included Bluffworks (men’s travel clothing), BrewDog (craft brewery), Public Persona (branding + design studio), Lauren Hom (letterer + illustrator), The New York Times, Under Armour, AERIN Lauder, and more.
 Before working in the creative industry, Katherine was a teacher at American schools in Casablanca, Morocco, and Sofia, Bulgaria.

-Katherine is the coauthor of The Digital Nomad Survival Guide (on Amazon Kindle and in print).
-She writes frequently about travel, remote work, and digital nomad programs like Remote Year, and is the host of the Modern Work podcast.
-She has been interviewed by publications and shows about her lifestyle, travels, and working remotely.
+Katherine is the coauthor of The Digital Nomad Survival Guide and writes frequently about travel, remote work, and digital nomad programs like Remote Year.
+She is the host of the Modern Work podcast and has been interviewed about her lifestyle, travels, and working remotely.

 Originally from Fort Worth, Texas, Katherine moved to Massachusetts to study at Williams College, where she majored in Art History, minored in Mathematics, and rowed crew.
 She studied abroad in Siena, Italy.